PabloSzx/bob-esbuild/packages/bob-ts/README.md

 #### ESM

-> Assumming that your tests are inside a `test` directory
+> Assuming that your tests are inside a `test` directory

 ```json
 {